Immortality, Doggerel & Bill Gould

 However, logic can be of use when we apply Pascal’s Wager to justify faith: this is the argument that, if God might exist, the stakes are so high that a logical person would choose to believe in him.
 There were objections of course, and Pascal gave good rejoinders to those who criticized his postulate.

 One of those objections concerned whether something that we choose to believe is in fact only a sham.
 But many religious figures have the answer to this quibble when they say, “Act as if you have faith, and faith will be given to you.”
-I have seen this sentiment variously attributed to Peter Böhler and John Wesley, Cardinal Newman (“we can believe what we choose”), Blaise Pascal and more recently, West Wing screenwriter Aaron Sorkin1 (“fake it till you make it”).
+I have seen this sentiment variously attributed to Peter Böhler and John Wesley, Cardinal Newman (“we can believe what we choose”), Blaise Pascal and more recently, West Wing screenwriter Aaron Sorkin (“fake it till you make it”).

 Thus there is a logical argument that, while not proving religious immortality, at least frames it as a justifiable choice for belief.